roshnisharma1/flight-map/README.md

 # flight-map
-Description: A program that creates a flight map based on an input file.
-Determines the best flight for a departure/arrival city pair based on a chosen weight (cost or time).
+Description: This program creates a flight map based on an input file (input1).
+It implements Dijkstra's algorithm with maps.
+According to a query file, the program will determine the best route from a departure airport to arrival airport based on preferred weight (cost or time).

 IDE used: Eclipse

 Libraries used: java.util.ArrayList, java.util.HashMap, java.util.Map, java.util.NavigableSet, java.util.TreeSet

-Files included: driver, input1, input2
+Files included: driver, input1, input2,